 Sightseeing in Miami-Miami BeachGo Miami pass is an all-access pass to more than 25 Miami area attractions.
 There are different passes to suit, whether you want to choose the number of days or attractions to visit.
-Choose from your favorite area attractions including a hop-on hop-off bus tour, a Key West day trip, Jungle Island, Duck Tours South Beach and other attractions and sightseeing tours.
+Choose from your favorite area attractions including a hop-on hop-off bus tour, a Key West day trip, Duck Tours South Beach and other attractions and sightseeing tours.
 The Go Miami pass is available online or by phone (800) 887-9103.

 Travel tours in Miami-Miami Beach

 Gray Line offers multilingual narrated sightseeing tours of Miami's hot spots including South Beach, Coconut Grove, downtown Miami and the Art Deco district.
 Options include walking tours and tours via bus, boat and helicopter.
 A hop-on, hop-off bus tour stops at local attractions throughout the day; passengers may purchase 1- to 2-day passes.
 Rates and schedules vary; phone (877) 643-1258 for detailed information and reservations.

 Driving Tours Main and Ingraham highways and Old Cutler Road, south from Coconut Grove, offer scenic drives through Coconut Grove and Coral Gables, and are fun places to go.
 Old Cutler Highway passes Matheson Hammock Park and Fairchild Tropical Botanic Garden.

 South Miami Avenue, between 15th Road and Dixie Highway, is lined with royal poinciana trees.
 During late May and June the trees are ablaze with red flowers, making it a fun thing to do in early summer.